Solving Bayesian Inverse Problems via Variational Autoencoders: Preliminaries and Motivation

 where $\regnoisemap$ represents some noise regularization mapping.
 Furthermore, if we possess some prior knowledge about the physical properties of the parameter of interest, we may also include it as follows:

 where $\regpriormap$ is some prior regularization mapping.

 Training a neural network through the optimization problem (\ref{Eqfwdinvloss}) yields a learned inverse problems solver that outputs a point estimate of our PoI.
 As it is, this deterministic solver is unable to provide information about the accuracy of the estimate.
-It would be more ideal to have a probabilistic interpretation of our learned solver that facilitates uncertainty quantification.
-With this in mind, we are motivated to view inverse problems under the framework of Bayesian statisics.
-In this setting, we instead work towards a solver for Bayesian inverse problems which, in turn, allows us to formally establish the regularization terms in (\ref{Eqfwdinvloss}).
+It would be more ideal to have a probabilistic interpretation of our learned solver that facilitates UQ.
+With this in mind, we are motivated to view inverse problems under the framework of Bayesian statisics. \emph{In this setting, we instead work towards a solver for Bayesian inverse problems which, in turn, allows us to formally establish the regularization terms in (\ref{Eqfwdinvloss}).
+Conversely, by ignoring the uncertainty estimate, the UQ-VAE solver recovers the deterministic setting (\ref{Eqfwdinvloss}).}